10 Types of Healthcare Data: The Complete Guide for 2026

 • If your reporting tools pass audit requirements

-We design systems that do the right thing—by default—so you can focus on care, not paperwork.
+We design systems that do the right thing by default so you can focus on care, not paperwork.

 Additionally, our work spans every part of the healthcare data lifecycle: